Startr/WEB-Sage.Education-docs/docs/features/chat-features/url-params.md

 title: "🔗 URL Parameters"
 ---

-In Open WebUI, chat sessions can be customized through various URL parameters.
+In Sage WebUI, chat sessions can be customized through various URL parameters.
 These parameters allow you to set specific configurations, enable features, and define model settings on a per-chat basis.
 This approach provides flexibility and control over individual chat sessions directly from the URL.

 ## URL Parameter Overview